 Nestro shook his head sadly and said, “He will never be safe if he remains in your care, even if your world was surrounded by many legions of Starknights.
 His life will be one of flight and fear, and he will never know peace.
 As long as his great powers over reality are desired by evil beings, the universe and its precious order will also be in jeopardy!”

 “He is right, Gwythion,” sighed Blackstarr, alias Rachael Berkowitz.
 “I hate him for saying it, but he speaks the truth.
-For every Despero we escape or defeat, there will be another Brainiac, Luthor, or Kanjar Ro to face.
-You saw how easily the Starknights were defeated.”
+For every Despero we escape or defeat, there will be another Brainiac, Darkseid, or Starbreaker to face.
+You saw how easily the Starknights were defeated!”

 “What alternative is there?” said Gwythion.
 Turning to Nestro, he said, “I won’t let you or anyone else kill my son!”